 Or, Everything and Nothing: a Meeting with Parviz Tanavoli in Tehran

 After taking a final swig of doogh, haphazardly gathering my sundry belongings into my weathered canvas satchel, and kissing my friend three times on the cheeks, I rush down a rickety flight of stairs to a picturesque summer scene in Deh-e Vanak, a sleepy hamlet but a short drive from the mania of Tehran’s Vanak Square.
 Brushing shoulders with a covey of weary-eyed mechanics, their gasoline-smeared faces wizened by the beating sun and heartache in equal amounts, and traversing the pothole-laden thoroughfare with a characteristically Western trepidation, I struggle to find my taxi driver amongst the scores of moribund Peykans and sooty Peugeot 206s.
 By a stroke of ill luck, the traffic today is unusually awful, and I’m already half-an-hour late for another get-together with an artist.
-This artist, however, is somewhat different from the others I know, whom I usually meet in the tawny-hued lobby of the Hotel Homa – or rather, the ‘Old Sheraton’, as those from the pre-Revolution days are wont to call it – or in the frieze of cozy coffee shops clustered together in the Sayeh Tower opposite the Mellat Park.
+This artist, however, is somewhat different from the others I know, whom I usually meet in the tawny-hued lobby of the Hotel Homa – the ‘Old Sheraton’, as those from the pre-Revolution days are wont to call it – or in the frieze of cozy coffee shops clustered together in the Sayeh Tower opposite the Mellat Park.
 He’s somewhat of a legend, venerated both abroad and at home: a reality that comes as a welcome surprise in a nation whose artists usually enjoy iconic status posthumously.
 I had spoken to him at length over the phone towards the end of his winter ‘migration’ in Vancouver a few months ago, and he’s certainly no stranger, although I’ve yet to meet him in person.
 The stifling heat is certainly not making the situation any more relaxing, and, as I finally manage to furl myself in the backseat of the tiny Peugeot, I feel a tepid patch of sweat underneath my arms.
-‘Agha,’ I say with diffidence, ‘can you please turn on the cooler?’.
+‘Agha,’ I say with diffidence, ‘can you please turn on the cooler?’
 He casts a sidelong glance in the rearview mirror, flicks a switch, and we head for the dusty foothills of the Alborz Mountains.

 As soon as we find our way onto the highway, we hit a gridlock.
 While the synth-soaked sounds of a maudlin pop song set to the proverbial 6/8 rhythm continue to emanate from the car radio and we find ourselves in a midday jam, the driver decides to while away the time by striking up conversation.
 ‘What do you do?’ he asks.
 Not having the patience to get into any details, I provide a desultory response.
 ‘I’m in the arts’.
 ‘Ah, are you a singer?
 A wedding singer?’ comes the reply.
 For God’s sake, move!
 I shout in vain in the recesses of my mind, looking ahead worriedly at the swarm of white and grey cars embellished with religious slogans and Zoroastrian icons.
 To add to the drama, the artist in question isn’t picking up either of his telephones, and I wonder whether he’ll be in his studio at all by the time we finally reach it.

 At long last, our uphill journey comes to a welcome end in Niavaran – almost.
 The driver can’t seem to find the artist’s studio, and, exasperated by his continual circulations, I decide to call it a day and find it myself.
 Pulling the crumpled piece of paper out of the pocket of my cigarette jeans, I take a gamble and head down an unassuming side street.
 I still can’t get a hold of the artist, and I doubt whether any passersby or street sweepers would be able to point me in the right direction.
 Just as I’m about to give up hope, I descry the tip of a metal statue jutting out above a battered metal door.
 This must be it, I think to myself.
 I hesitantly press the round, blackened buzzer, and in a few moments, it clicks open.
-Standing before me is a silver Heech sculpture of massive proportions, which a flock of metalworkers are hurriedly trying to cover from an impending downpour.
+Standing before me is a silver Heech sculpture of massive proportions, which a flock of metalworkers is hurriedly trying to cover from an impending downpour.

 Amidst the clamour, a man of average height with a mane of wavy, white hair contrasting against his typically Persian olive-hued complexion, wearing a simple, chequered shirt rolled up to his elbows and a pair of loose-fitting trousers emerges from his studio.
 ‘Salam, Joobin’, he says, warmly extending a soft-yet-roughened hand, before giving instructions to his artisans.
 The monolith having been stowed away nicely, we all amble into his studio, where I’m greeted by two female apprentices and a host of assistants, one more welcoming than the next.
 After grabbing two wooden stools for himself and me, he calls upon one of those present for a box of Persian pastries and cups of steaming hot chai.
 For one with knowledge of Parviz Tanavoli’s status as one of the most important and highest-grossing contemporary Iranian artists, it is difficult, to say the least, to match the man in the flesh with his grandiose reputation.
 Unlike the hipster artists who frequent the cafés, baghs, and galleries in Tehran’s northern suburbs, many of whom are dead giveaways on account of their handlebar ‘Palletti’ moustaches, pomegranate-inspired jewellery, and calligraphy-adorned headscarves and shawls, among other things, Tanavoli is the sort of person one could easily overlook on their way to the local bakery or corner store.
 ‘Genuine’ is the sort of word that first comes to my mind as the humble, soft-spoken ostad and I begin chatting amiably about subjects ranging from the art ‘scene’ in Toronto and his current projects to my love affair with Iran and the influence of Persian culture on the Ottoman Turks.